 - You can use homemade or canned pumpkin purée.
 Canned purée is pastier and more tannic.
-It's better to make your own: D.I.Y.
-Pumpkin Purée.
-Homemade purée is moister, so drain it in a fine-mesh sieve for 30 minutes before using.
+It’s better (and easy) to make your own.
+(See: DIY Pumpkin Purée.)
+Homemade purée is moister, so drain it in a fine-mesh sieve for 30 minutes before using it in hummus.

 T is for Tahini: Sesame seed paste is called tahini.
 Most supermarkets sell it.